botter-nidnul/botter-nidnul.github.io/Urbit_AArch64_APT_Repository.md

 #### Add the repository to your apt sources

+In case this linewraps on your screen, this is supposed to all be on one line:

 `echo 'deb http://urbit-on-arm.s3-website.us-east-2.amazonaws.com buster custom' | sudo tee /etc/apt/sources.list.d/urbit-on-arm.list`

 #### Update the package list